Urban-Meteorology-Reading/UMEP-Workshop/source/GettingData/QGIS2.rst

 **Activity**

--  Learn on how to generate a grid for local scale modelling using built-in functionallity in QGIS.
+-  Learn how to generate a grid for local scale modelling using built-in functionallity in QGIS.

 -  `Video link <>`__ UNDER PREPARATION